swaznil/toolxd/README.md

 I usually search the web for it and come across websites providing these services but with lots of ads, popups and overall ugly UI/UX making it really difficult to work with it.

-So I thought, I could build those tools myself and keep all of them in a single clean webinterface with a consistent style and an ad free premium experience.
+So I thought, I could build those tools myself and keep all of them in a single clean web interface with a consistent style and an ad free premium experience.
 So I started building ToolxD and adding more and more new tools.

 ## Live Demo